 Read Brad’s piece, “Winston Churchill – Envisioning Victory in the Darkest of Times” to find out why he chose this image as a befitting icon for the sign known for its inherent optimism.

 Welcome to the Zodiac Song for Sagittarius: Nothing in this world is thoroughly easy nor purely smooth sailing – not even Luck.
 As stated earlier, with their sign being ruled by the planet known as the “Great Benefic”, the typical Sagittarian has an uncanny knack for being in the right place at the right time along with being blessed with that fortune drawing essence better known as “Luck”.

 I teach that throughout the Universe nothing exists that is “all good” or “all bad” and the song I have chosen for Sagittarius brings that point home even when considering their sign’s trait of being lucky.
 Sung by fellow Centaur, the great Joan Armatrading, one would think the song with the title “I’m Lucky” would be a toe tapping uplifting ditty.
 Instead the song is written in a minor key that’s noticeable from the piece’s very beginning which traditionally is associated with all things unlucky.

 The lyrics are the bragging words of the unevolved Sagittarian who has nothing to worry about due to being so naturally luck filled.
 But in spite of not needing such things as salt, crosses, and rabbit’s feet the singer’s luck doesn’t necessarily extend to those around her when she asks: “You’re happy too, Ain’t you baby?”

-  Despite that being the case, I must say how lucky I am to be familiar with the music of the lucky one herself, Ms. Joan Armatrading.
+Despite that being the case, I must say how lucky I personally am to be familiar with the music of the lucky one herself, iss.
+Joan Armatrading.

 by Joan Armatrading